-- Create 20 new jobs in rural communities (city population of 25,000 or less) or 50 in urban centers. - New jobs must be full time (30 hours or more) and pay an average wage of equal to or greater than the average county wage. - Demonstrate a meaningful community match. - Confirm the company's stability and the project's potential to be a significant economic impact in the community and Idaho. - Prove that the incentive is a critical factor in the company's decision to expand in Idaho.
+- Create 20 or more new jobs in rural communities (city population of 25,000 or less) or 50 or more jobs in urban centers. - New jobs must be full time (30 hours or more) and pay an average wage of equal to or greater than the average county wage. - Demonstrate a meaningful community match. - Confirm the company's stability and the project's potential to have a significant economic impact in the community and Idaho. - Prove that the incentive is a critical factor in the company's decision to expand or grow in Idaho.